 When choosing a life insurance company, there are many things you need to consider.
 Remember that you’ll likely have this policy for decades or more, so it’s even more important to put thought into deciding which company to buy from.

 - Policy types: Not all life insurance companies offer every type of policy.
-Consider what type of policy you want and find a company that offers it.
+Consider what type of policy you want and find a company that offers it (and check term convertibility windows if you may want permanent coverage later).

 - Historical performance: Don’t just look at how the company is doing right now — consider how they’ve done in the past.
-You’ll be holding this policy for many years, so longevity matters.
+U.S. life insurers’ sector outlooks are broadly stable for 2025, reflecting strong capitalization and liquidity (AM Best; Fitch; S&P).
+Longevity and dividend consistency (for participating policies) matter, but dividends are not guaranteed.

 Types of Life Insurance Policies